realXtend/doc/arch_article/simple2.rst

 available.
 An original viewer (GPL license) still had more features, while the newer Naali viewer (built-from scratch viewer available under the Apache 2 license) is the more modular and extensible platform.
-Taiga (which combines Naali and OpenSimulator) is a continuation and refinement of the original server project (BSD license).
+Taiga (which combines OpenSimulator and the realXtend add-on for it) is a continuation and refinement of the original server project (BSD license).

 Regarding the status of the Naali viewer, it is maturing and has already been deployed to customers by some of the development